ZloVechno/academic-search/README.md

 ## Install

-To install program you should run `build.sh` script in the root of package or something like below:
+To install program you should run `build.sh` script in the root of package or type in your console something like:

     mkdir bin &&
     mkdir bin/gui &&